Jamdoog/attack-page/README.md

 Place the index.php file once modified into the root of your webhost (or the corresponding address that you want, anyway).
 For example: https://attack.jamdoog.com/index.php

+If you don't want the SMTP function, please check a previous commit without it included.
+If you do, please install Composer and PHPMailer.

 ## Running the tests